 WATCH THIS BLOG:

-This is Faith Chatham's opinion page and is presented with no apology for for bias.
-Attempting to substantiate arguments with facts, this is a blog where articles by Faith and others will probably coincide with Faith's conviction that Texas government must be reclaimed from corrupt opportunists and returned to the people.
+The opinions on this page are presented with no apology for for bias.
+Attempting to substantiate arguments with facts, this is a blog where articles will probably reflect our conviction that Texas government must be reclaimed from corrupt opportunists and returned to the people.